-- All participants in the payments system, including merchants, and all entities with access to customer financial information, should be subject to Gramm-Leach-Bliley Act-like data security standards.
+- All participants in the payments and financial systems, including merchants, aggregators and other entities with access to customer financial information, should be subject to Gramm-Leach-Bliley Act-like data security standards.

 - ICBA supports a national data security breach and notification standard to replace the current patchwork of state laws.

 - Community banks should be notified of a potential and/or actual breach as expeditiously as possible in order to mitigate losses.

 - The costs of data breaches should ultimately be borne by the party that incurs the breach.
 Barring a shift in liability to the breached entity, community banks should continue to be able to access various cost recovery options after a breach, including account recovery programs and litigation.

 - All stakeholders must continue to freely innovate to effectively protect consumer data and confidence.